Overview

 This film by the Misfits Theatre Company (a theatre company of people with learning disabilities) stresses the importance of having a health check, being on the GP register and what can be added to a Summary Care Record.
 It has subtitles in Easy English.

-Get Checked Out’ produce lots of resources including a pre-health check questionnaire and information for families and others.
-Find out more here
+Health Facilitation Team in Leeds and York Partnership NHS Foundation Trust have co-produced lots of resources including a pre-health check questionnaire and information for families and others.
+For more information please visit the Learning Disability Service website.

 Flowchart for GP practices

-This flowchart was designed for GP practices in Somerset during the Covid-19 period and helps them with the Annual Health Check process.
+Our Annual Health Checks flowchart (PDF) was designed for GP practices in Somerset during the Covid-19 period and helps them with the Annual Health Check process.
 As the check may not take place face to face.